-January 6, 2020

 Proposal Statement

-The University Academic Advising Council recommends the elimination of the 18/30 Units in Residence policy.
+The University Academic Advising Council recommends the elimination of the 18/30 Units in Residence policy (see https://catalog.arizona.edu/policy/units-residence).
 The majority of program major and minor plans define minimum units in residence, and it is recommended that all plans be updated to address residency units.

 For clarification, there is no recommendation to change the 30 units in residence requirement.

+Rationale

 Following is a summary of some of the issues with the current policy.

 Indeed, 18 of the final 30 units in residence is not calculated on the Advisement Report.
 Students and advisors must calculate manually.